mvccore/ext-router-localization/README.md

 [go to top](#user-content-outline)

 ## 4.10.
 Usage - Localized URL In Non-Localized Request
-If request is routed on any non-localized route and request object has not defined any language or no locale code, you still could generate localized URL addresses, for example for email messages in cron scripts like so:
+If request is routed on any non-localized route and request object has some strange localization from session or default localization (if there was nonthing in sesison), you still could generate defferently localized URL addresses, for example for email messages in CRON scripts like so:
 ```php
 $router->SetLocalization('de', 'DE');
 ...